 The Academy Trust's principal risks and uncertainties are surrounding the future financing of education and the implications for the Academy Trust.
-In the current economic climate, we are unable to predict with any certainty the financing of schools.
-Nevertheless with the academies' cost base, rigorous curriculum based planning and pooling of GAG funding as an Academy Trust we believe we are well placed to meet the financial uncertainties we will face in the future, albeit with possible support required from existing reserves.
+In the current economic climate, there is uncertainty around future funding towards a higher level of staff pay increases.
+With the academies' robust forward planning, curriculum based planning and pooling of GAG funding as an Academy Trust we believe we are well placed to meet the financial uncertainties we will face in the future, albeit with possible support required from existing reserves.
 The trustees seek to ensure that there are appropriate structures to meet the needs of the organisation as a Multi-Academy Trust.